 In the last decade alone, the HNA Group transformed itself into the largest acquirer of foreign assets in the U.S. and one of the largest worldwide.
 The HNA Group is heavily funded by Chinese state-owned bank loans, which have enabled it to leverage into completely unrelated business sectors.
 With acquisitions, its rank in the Fortune Global 500 list climbed from No. 464 in 2015 to 170 in 2017, and is projected to reach the top 100 in 2018.
 It is reported that HNA Group’s current total assets exceed $150 billion.

-HNA’s ultimate target is to be top 10 in the world, according to its CEO Adam Tan.
+HNA’s ultimate target is to be one of the 10 largest companies in the world, according to its CEO Adam Tan.
 HNA’s sprawling portfolio now includes Ingram Micro, Avalon, Deutsche Bank, and Hilton Worldwide, to name a few.
 Its transactions and activities involve former White House Communication Director Anthony Scaramucci and other high profile luminaries including George Soros, David Cameron, and Nicolas Sarkozy.
 However, HNA remains behind a heavy veil, despite its incomprehensible success.
 It failed to make any clarifications when various journalists repeatedly raised questions about its ownership structure or how it made its fortune.

 We are writing this letter out of concern over what appears to be one of the most generous donations to a U.S. foundation in the history of philanthropy, and its potential connections to unprecedented massive corruption.